 Peel and chop turnips into 1-2 cm, small pieces.

-Peel an finely chop/grate ginger.
+Peel an finely chop/grate ginger and garlic.

 Add ginger/garlic and stir fry for a minute.
 Do not let it burn.